2015 Romanian protests

 The 2015 Romanian protests began on 3 November, when more than 15,000 people protested in front of Victoria Palace—the headquarters of the Romanian government—blocking traffic in Victory Square.

-The protests were sparked by the Colectiv nightclub fire, and were dubbed in the Romanian press as the #Colectiv Revolution.
 The protesters demanded the resignations of Prime Minister Victor Ponta and Minister Gabriel Oprea, who they claimed fostered corruption which led to the disaster.
 They also called for the resignation of Cristian Popescu Piedone, the Mayor of Sector 4, who was criticized for giving an operating license to the club without a permit from the fire department.

 Protests

 3 November

 On 3 November 2015, large cordons of gendarmes prevented demonstrators from advancing toward the governmental building.
 From Victory Square, protesters marched to the Interior Ministry, where they knelt and held a moment of silence.
 The protesters chanted "shame on you" and "assassins", and carried banners reading "corruption kills".
 By 10 p.m. local time, between 28,000 and 30,000 people (some estimates had more than 35,000) reached Constitution Square, with some protesters scaling the fences surrounding the Palace of the Parliament.
 Protests were also held in Brașov, Ploiești, and Iași.
 President Klaus Iohannis welcomed the street demonstrations, and cautioned that such events cannot be ignored by the political class.

 Protesters also criticized the Romanian Orthodox Church and its leader, Patriarch Daniel, for their apparent lack of reaction in the aftermath of the club fire.
 Thousands of demonstrators marched on Dealul Mitropoliei in central Bucharest, where the seat of the Church is located.